timbeaudet/knowledge_base/faq/today.md

 # Objectives for Today

+- Polish up the press announcement email / copy.
+- Update and touchup the presskit page.
+- Finish writing the reasons for the press emails
+- Send the press announcement to the press!
+- Request keys for influencers and giveaways
+- If well before lunch then use some time to create an action clip or two
+- LUNCH BREAK
+- Share something new for the first time on stream!!
+WOOO
+  - This is still game marketing related, but a step thats been hidden before -

 ### Time Block 1: (6am - 9am ish)
 - Making games and stuff, probably still waking up.